GianMen91/expatrio_tax_data_management/README.md

 ### Potential Improvements

-1. **Localization**: Implement localization to support multiple languages, catering to a diverse user base.
+1. **Localization**: Implement localization to support multiple languages.
 2. **Testing**: Add more tests for robust and reliable code.
 3. **Error Handling**: Strengthen error handling mechanisms to provide users with meaningful feedback in case of unexpected scenarios.
 4. **Firebase Integration**: Explore integrating tools like Crashlytics for proactive crash reporting and real-time monitoring, enhancing overall app stability and user experience.